 You could use a pork loin for this recipe but it just doesn’t really have enough fat.

-I think it’s much better to use a more economical cut like shoulder and then drain the excess fat.
+I think it’s much better to use a more economical cut like boneless pork shoulder and then drain the excess fat.
 It’s cheaper than pork loin and the fatty stripes through the meat mean it lends itself very well to this kind of cooking.

 I do cut off the pork skin and any excess visible fat (plus the string!) before popping in the slow cooker.